yale-mgt-656-fall-2020/about/README.md

 if you feel these documents are lacking, please open an "issue" on GitHub for this repo and we'll address the issue.
 Finally, because our git repo is hosted on GitHub, you can easily receive push notifications of changes to this repo.
+(Woot!)